 Individuals attending five of the Core Series sessions within a three-year time frame will receive a Certificate of Participation from the Program in Educational Faculty Development.

 Core Series: The Core Series consists of six large-group presentations on common topics within medical education.
 Designed specifically for medical educators, these sessions are open to all faculty, residents and community preceptors.
 The Core Series will be offered on an annual basis.
 CME credits for each session are available to participants.

 The Core Series includes sessions on each of the following topics:

 - Using technology in teaching

 - Clinical teaching

 - Evaluation and effective feedback

-As part of the seminar, each participant will sign up for an observation of their teaching by a Program consultant.
+Observation and Feedback: Interested faculty and residents can sign up for an observation of their teaching by a Program consultant.
 Consultants provide confidential feedback on communications skills, organization of materials, presentation style and use of technology.
-Additionally, each participant will submit a brief reflection on teaching and learning related to the seminar topic.

 Medical Education Journal Club